A solution to the S8 tension through neutrino-dark matter interactions: Modeling DM interactions

 where $\sigma_{T}$ is the Thomson scattering cross section.
-The general expression for $\dot{\mu}_\chi$ is more complex for massive neutrinos, but the impact of the $\nu$DM interactions on perturbation evolution can still be effectively described by $\rm{u}_{\nu \rm{DM}}$ in the cold DM regime~\cite{Mosbech:2020ahp}.
+The general expression for $\dot{\mu}_\chi$ is more complex for massive neutrinos, but the impact of the $\nu$DM interactions on perturbation evolution can still be effectively described by $u_{\nu \rm{DM}}$ in the cold DM regime.
+In this work, we consider the most thoroughly studied scenario, in which the neutrinos are massless, and the $\nu$DM interaction cross section is independent of temperature.
+We refer to \textsl{Supplementary Information} Section 1 for the discussion beyond this approximation and to \cref{sec:data} for details of our cosmological data analysis.

-The $\nu$DM cross section may depend on the neutrino temperature, $\sigma_{\nu \rm{DM}}\propto T_\nu^n$.
-In this work, we focus on the simplest case, in which this dependence is negligible in the temperature range relevant for determining the matter power spectrum at scales probed by CMB and WL data.
-In this case, the $\nu$DM interactions are treated in full analogy with Thomson scattering; cf. Ref.~\cite{Mosbech:2020ahp} for a detailed discussion of the $\nu$DM implementation in the Boltzmann solver \texttt{CLASS}~\cite{Blas:2011rf}.
-We note that, compared to the $T_\nu^2$ dependence, a temperature-independent cross section, $\sigma_{\nu \rm{DM}}\propto T_\nu^0$, leads to a stronger preference in the CMB data toward non-zero $\nu$DM interaction strength~\cite{Brax:2023tvn,Giare:2023qqn}.
-The $\sigma_{\nu\rm{DM}}\propto T^2_\nu$ case is also comparatively more strongly constrained by independent bounds from Lyman-$\alpha$ observations~\cite{Wilkinson:2013kia,Wilkinson:2014ksa}.

-We assume that all of the DM can participate in $\nu$DM interactions.
-However, we will also discuss the results obtained for a suppressed abundance of interacting DM, as described by the parameter:

-where $\Omega_{\nu\rm{DM}}$ and $\Omega_{\rm{DM}}$ correspond to the fraction of the total energy density attributed to the interacting DM component and all of the DM, respectively.
-If $\hat{r}<1$, we assume that the DM sector of the universe is at least two-component, with a $\hat{r}$ fraction of its relic density corresponding to $\nu$DM and the remaining part behaving like cold non-interacting DM.
-While most of the discussion below is valid for scenarios predicting either $\hat{r} = 1$ or $\hat{r}<1$, in the two-component DM case, it is easier to reconcile cosmological observations discussed hereafter with other bounds relevant for small-scale perturbations.
-Similar considerations might apply to realistic DM models predicting a non-trivial energy dependence of the $\nu$DM cross section.
-We refer to \cref{app:matterpowerspectra} for further discussion about these issues.
-In the following, we perform an analysis independent of such specific model assumptions and assume a constant value of $\rm{u}_{\nu\rm{DM}}$ for easier comparison with previous studies on the topic.